-- The provision of private sector renewal energy loans. - Promoting the gas infill programme for social housing properties that are off-gas. - Retro fitting of energy efficiency measures for social housing stock.
+Co-ordinate the provision of funding to improve private sector energy efficiency.

+- Increase the number of properties connected to the mains gas network through gas infill programmes. - Retro fit energy efficiency measures for social housing stock.

 3.2 Improving the quality and standard of accommodation in the private sector through: